openstack/openstack-manuals/doc/cli-reference/source/openstack.rst

 ``-h, --help``
   show this help message and exit

+``--device-owner <device-owner>``
+  List only ports with the specified device owner.
+This is the entity that uses the port (for example, network:dhcp).

 ``--router <router>``
   List only ports attached to this router (name or ID)